yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 If such app is found, *Client App* SHALL natively invoke the app claiming the url to process the authorization request.
 This achieves the desired native navigation across applications.
 If a suitable app is not found, *Client App* SHALL use HTTP to call the authorization request url and process the response:

 * If the response code is HTTP 2xx, *Client App* cannot accomplish the browser-less flow and MUST fallback to using the browser.
-The reason is that it reached a *User-Interacting Authorization Server*, whether aiming to authenticate the user and authorize the request, or prompt the user for a routing decision or perhaps to redirect through HTTP Form-Post or Javascript.
-All of which are not compliant with the browser-less flow.
+The reason is that it reached a *User-Interacting Authorization Server*, perhaps aiming to authenticate the user and authorize the request, or prompt the user for a routing decision or perhaps to redirect through HTTP Form-Post or Javascript.
+All of these are not compliant with the browser-less flow.
 * If the response is a redirect instruction (HTTP Code 3xx + Location header), *Client App* SHALL repeat the logic previously described:

   * Check if an app claims the url in the Location header, and if so natively invoke it.